fsoubes/FilterRank/doc/DebrasFilter.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/gpuradius5guigui.png)
 #### Fig 5.
 Execution time benchmark analysis against the GPU min_max algorithm of ImageJ for a kernel size = 5, filter = max.
 On the figure 5, the execution time starts from 9 ms for the each type or image (8bit, 16bit,float 32) and grows slowly until a reaching point of almost 14ms for float32 image and 11ms for 8 bit and 16 bit.
 Those first two types share the same pattern and seems to stabilize from images with 1080 and higher.
+This benchmark of GPU implementation seems to be faster than ImageJ filter, indeed for any type of image the speed execution of GPU is twice faster than
+ImageJ even though the kernel radius used in our GPU implementation was 5 unlike imageJ filter which had a radius of 3.
 ![](https://github.com/fsoubes/FilterRank/blob/master/images/gpuradius15guigui.png)
 #### Fig 6.
 Execution time benchmark analysis against the GPU min_max algorithm of ImageJ for a kernel size = 15, filter = max.